Thanks for visiting our website. We want to give you some free advices to achieve high building standards for your home.

 It´s the same principle as shown on the timber ceilings above.
 The small piece of external wall between the

 MF suspended ceiling and the concrete slab need to be plastered as well, to prevent air leakages.
+Air Tight Paint is a serious alternative to plaster.

 The perimeter should get an airtight sealing